 Sec.
 7242.
 Chapter 8 of Title 47 of the District of Columbia Official Code is amended as follows:

+(a) Section 47-802 is amended by adding a new subsection (18) to read as follows:

+“(18) The term “Class 1B Property cost-of-living adjustment” for any real property tax year means $2,500,000 multiplied by the difference between the Consumer Price Index for the preceding tax year and the Consumer Price Index for the tax year 2024 divided by the Consumer Price Index for tax year 2024.
+For the purposes of this paragraph, the Consumer Price Index for any real property tax year is the average of the Consumer Price Index for the Washington-Baltimore Metropolitan Statistical Area for all-urban consumers published by the Department of Labor, or any successor index, as of the close of the 12-month period ending on September 30 of such tax year.”.

-(a) Section 47-812 is amended by adding a new subsection (b-12) to read as follows:
+(b) Section 47-812 is amended by adding a new subsection (b-12) to read as follows:

-“(b-12)(1) Notwithstanding the provisions of subsection (a) of this section, the sum of the real property tax rates and special real property tax rates for taxable Class 1A Property in the District of Columbia for the tax year beginning October 1, 2024, and each tax year thereafter, shall be $0.85 of each $100 of assessed value.
+“(b-12)(1) Notwithstanding the provisions of subsection (a) of this section, the provisions of this subsection shall apply for tax year 2025 and each tax year thereafter.

+“(2) The sum of the real property tax rates and special real property tax rates for taxable Class 1A Property in the District of Columbia for tax year 2025, and each tax year thereafter, shall be $0.85 of each $100 of taxable assessed value.

-“(2)(A) Notwithstanding the provisions of subsection (a) of this section, the sum of the real property tax rates and special real property tax rates for taxable Class 1B Property in the District of Columbia for the tax year beginning October 1, 2024, and each tax year thereafter, shall be:
+“(3)(A) The sum of the real property tax rates and special real property tax rates for taxable Class 1B Property in the District of Columbia for tax year 2025, and each tax year thereafter, shall be:

-“(i) For the first $2,500,000 of assessed value, $0.85 of each $100 of assessed value; and
+“(i) For the first $2,500,000 of taxable assessed value, $0.85 of each $100 of taxable assessed value; and

-“(ii) For the portion of the assessed value above $2,500,000, $1.00 of each $100 of assessed value.
+“(ii) For the portion of the taxable assessed value above $2,500,000, $1.00 of each $100 of taxable assessed value.

-“(B) Commencing with the tax year beginning October 1, 2025, the threshold amount set forth in subparagraph (A)(i) and (ii) of this paragraph shall be adjusted annually by the addition of an amount equal to the percentage increase in the local Consumer Price Index for all items during the calendar year in which the tax year begins, rounded to the nearest multiple of $1,000.
+“(B) Beginning with tax year 2026, the threshold amount set forth in subparagraph (A)(i) and (ii) of this paragraph shall be increased annually by the Class 1B Property cost-of-living adjustment (if the adjustment does not result in a multiple of $1,000, rounded to the next lowest multiple of $1,000).

-“(3)(A) For each tax year, the Mayor shall compute the real property tax rate (rounded up to the nearest penny) for Class 1A and 1B Properties calculated to yield in that tax year the same amount of taxes estimated to be collected during the preceding tax year, plus the lesser of:
+“(3)(A) Beginning with tax year 2026, the Mayor shall compute the real property tax rates (rounded up to the nearest penny) for Class 1A and 1B Properties calculated to yield in that tax year the same amount of taxes for each class estimated to be collected during the preceding tax year, plus the lesser of:

 “(i) Seven percent; or

-“(ii) The percentage increase in the total aggregate assessment of taxable real property for Class 1 Properties.
+“(ii) The percentage increase in the total aggregate assessment of taxable real property for Class 1A or 1B Properties.

-“(B) By January 5 of the tax year, the Mayor shall submit to the Council the real property tax rate computed under this paragraph.”.
+“(B) By January 5 of the applicable tax year, the Mayor shall submit to the Council the real property tax rates computed under this paragraph.”.

 (b) Section 47-813 is amended by adding a new subsection (c-9) to read as follows: